Gabrielgsw/Gabrielgsw/README.md

 ## 👋 Hello!
 Welcome to my Github profile :grin:.
-## My name is Gabriel Germano and my nickname is Gabrielgsw :grinning:!<br>
+## My name is Gabriel Wanderley and my nickname is Gabrielgsw :grinning:!<br>

 ## I study Computer Science at UFRPE and i like to study about new technologies and programming !<br>